A Guide to Opening a Pool for Swimming Season

-Of course, the simplest solution to opening a swimming pool for the season is to hire a pool service.
-But if you’re up for it, you can do it yourself, potentially saving yourself hundreds of dollars, which you can turn around and spend on more DIY pool equipment.
+The simplest solution to opening a swimming pool for the season is to hire a pool service.
+But if you’re up for it, you can do it yourself, potentially saving lots of money, which you can turn around and spend on upgraded pool equipment to make the job easier.

 Yuck!
 You've got some sort of smelly science experiment involving leaves and "stuff" that's accumulated in the seven months or so since you winterized your swimming pool.
 If the accumulated gunk on your pool cover is in liquid form, use a cover pump or rent a submersible pump (usually for a 24-hour period) to remove the murky water living on top of the cover.

 Consider yourself lucky if you have dried debris on your cover.
-This can be removed by sweeping it, followed by a quick... spray of the hose or pressure washer (really quickly or not at all in drought-stricken regions).
+This can be removed by sweeping it, followed by a quick spray of the hose or pressure washer (do this really quickly or not at all in drought-stricken regions).
 The real cleaning will happen after you remove the cover.

 Remove the Pool Cover

-Try to time the pool cover removal so that an extra helper is available.
+Try to time the pool cover removal so that someone else can help you with the task.
 At the shallow end, each person should grab a corner to begin the removal.
-There are a couple of ways to remove a cover, depending on the type.
-These methods include:
+Depending on the type of cover, there are a couple of ways to remove it:

 - For solid winter covers, fan-fold the cover into 3-to-5-foot folds.